cloudsmith-io/cloudsmith-api/bindings/java/src/docs/ReposApi.md

 <a name="reposPrivilegesList"></a>
 # **reposPrivilegesList**
-> RepositoryPrivilegeInputResponse reposPrivilegesList(owner, identifier, page, pageSize)
+> RepositoryPrivilegeInput reposPrivilegesList(owner, identifier, page, pageSize)

 List all explicity created privileges for the repository.